 We need the following lemma to characterize the maximal simplices of $\mathcal{P}$.

 \begin{lemma} Let $I\subseteq\{1, \cdots, n, -1, \cdots, -n\}$.
-Then the vectors $\{P_i: i\in I\}$ is linear dependent if and only if there exists a bioriented circuit in $\{\overrightarrow{e_i}: i\in I\}$, where a bioriented circuit is the union of two opposite signed circuits (as sets of arcs). \end{lemma} \begin{proof} This is due to Lemma~\ref{linear} and the fact that a collection of columns $M_i$ of $M$ is linear dependent if and only if the corresponding edges $e_i$ contain a circuit. \end{proof}
+Then the set of vectors $\{P_i: i\in I\}$ is linearly dependent if and only if there exists a bioriented circuit in $\{\overrightarrow{e_i}: i\in I\}$, where a bioriented circuit is the union of two opposite signed circuits (as sets of arcs). \end{lemma} \begin{proof} This is due to Lemma~\ref{linear} and the fact that a collection of columns $M_i$ of $M$ is linearly dependent if and only if the corresponding edges $e_i$ contain a circuit. \end{proof}